hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/gapi/campaign_editor.md

 # Tests for functions (or classes) within campaign_editor.py
 # Since the provided code only imports modules, there are no functions/classes to test.
-# We can create dummy functions/classes to demonstrate testing with mock objects.
+# We can create dummy functions/classes to demonStarte testing with mock objects.

 def test_no_functions_yet(mock_header_obj,mock_spreadsheet_obj):
     """